 Lot sheets will become available on September 1st so you have time to dig through your basement, closet or wherever else you store your gaming items.

-You simply need to drop the items off a between October 1st and October 15th with your completed lot sheets, items tagged and we'll do the rest.
+You simply need to drop the items off between Monday September 20th and Wednesday September 29th with your completed lot sheets, items tagged and we'll do the rest.
+We will not be taking any items after September 29th.

 4 to 6 days after the auction unsold items and store credit will be available for pick up.
 We will take the time between auction completion and then to tally up the lots, make sure everything is accounted for.